alteryx/locust-grasshopper/README.md

 - `user_classes`: User classes that the runner will run.
 These user classes must extend BaseJourney, which is a grasshopper class (`from grasshopper.lib.journeys.base_journey import BaseJourney`).
-This can be a list of classes or just a single class.
+This can be a single class, a list of classes, or a dictionary where the key is the class and the value is the locust weight to assign to that class.
 - `**complete_configuration`: In order for the test to have the correct configuration, you must pass in the kwargs provided by the `complete_configuration` fixture.
 See example load test on how to do this properly.